-Requests for permissions not granted under this license shall be addressed to fsc@fluka.org.
+Requests for permissions not granted under this license shall be addressed to the Fluka Collaboration Committee, through fcc@fluka.org.
 Any permission may only be granted in writing.

 This software results in particular from work performed by Alberto Fassò, Alfredo Ferrari, Johannes Ranft, Paola Sala (the "Authors"), and their collaborators (the "Collaborators").
 The Flair user interface results in particular from work performed by Vasilis Vlachoudis (the "Flair Author") and collaborators (also the "Collaborators").
 The Fluka Authors and Flair Author are jointly referred to as "Authors".